pydantic/pydantic-ai/docs/install.md

 ### Ollama

-To use [Ollama](https://ollama.com/), you must first download the Ollama client, and then download a model using [Model Library](https://github.com/ollama/ollama?tab=readme-ov-file#model-library)
+To use [Ollama](https://ollama.com/), you must first download the Ollama client, and then download a model using the [Ollama Model Library](https://ollama.com/library)

 You must also ensure the Ollama server is running when trying to make requests to it.
 For more information, please see the [Ollama documentation](https://github.com/ollama/ollama/tree/main/docs)